I3S-ESSnet/Documents/wp3/wp3-input-result-of-project.md

 # WP3 - Build a sandbox and test available services - containerize

 > Insert initial description
-> This draft is probably to long, consider content in chapter 3.1.1.
-However, chapter 3.2 would probably not be long.
+> This draft might be to long, consider content in chapter 3.1.1.

 The deliverables in WP3 has proven the ability to establish shared statistical services as containers in a cloud infrastructure.
 Using the blueprint and implementing the blueprint NSIs should be able to implement shared services in their own ecosystem as well.